 Bullish Signals: Strength and Confirmation

-On a superficial level, a bull flag is interpreted as a bullish signal warranted due to the pro-bullish association of a bull flag with a favorable ascending price movement.
+On a superficial level, a bull flag is interpreted as a bullish signal warranted due to the pro-bullish association of a bull flag with a favorable ascending prices movement.
 But the congeniality of a bull flag can only be guaranteed under certain conditions such as; the nature of such a flag and the confirmation signals provided by the technical indicators.
 Even if a bull flag appears in the framework of a rally and appears like a strong bullish continuation pattern, traders should be careful and need to hunt for additional confirmation signals for confirmation of the bullish bias.
 The buyers confirm their presence with beams like bullish candlesticks patterns, increased trading volumes before the flagpole which is part of the flag pattern, or a breakout above the flag pattern’s upper resistance trend line.

 Bearish Considerations: Potential Pitfalls and False Breakouts